 We didn’t have a television for the first two years we were in London but, eventually, Patty went to Radio Rentals and rented a tv.
 In those days there were two channels and all programmes were in black and white.
 I seem to remember that the programmes started around five o’clock in the afternoon and went on until about ten in the evening.
 We girls, having had tv that started with cartoons at seven in the morning or even earlier and which went on into the early hours of the next morning with old movies (at least during the summer vacation) and three channels (at least), were disgusted with British ‘telly’!
 We hadn’t had colour tv in America (though we had seen it at friends’ houses) so we didn’t really miss that bit.
 1960 was a far cry from today’s hundreds of channels, HD, surround sound and Netflix.

 Other things we found weird: most houses had neither central heating nor a constant source of hot water.
 We didn’t really appreciate this fact until our eighth year in England.
 We moved out of the ‘luxury flat’ where the annual rent exceeded Patty’s income but where it was always warm and hot water came out of the hot tap when we turned it on, and into the flat above a shoe shop.
 I may have mentioned all this before and please forgive me if I’ve already gone over it!
 The flat, which was a great place on quite a few floors, had neither a method of heating the water nor a method of heating the humans.
-We solved the water situation by installing an ‘Ascot’, a gas fuelled water heater which was placed above the kitchen sink and which was also piped hot water to the bathroom, above.
+We solved the water situation by installing an ‘Ascot’, a gas fuelled water heater which was placed above the kitchen sink and which also piped hot water to the bathroom, above.
 The bathroom was the only room in the house which had a gas fire in the form of a sort of radiator.
 In order to turn it on one had to turn a key and apply a lit match.
 The rest of the rooms (kitchen, living room and three bedrooms) had paraffin heaters.

 I don’t know if these exist in America so I’ll give brief description.
 A typical paraffin heater was cylindrical with a round wick which had ‘tails’ going down into a reservoir which holds the paraffin.
 There was often a hinge so that the bottom part of the cylinder could be exposed.
 This was where you would find the wick which would need to be lit.
 Then the top part (which is probably two or three times the height of the lower part) would be replaced.
 There was a little mica window through which you could see if the heater was alight and make sure that the wick was burning with a blue flame.
 The worst thing you could do was forget to turn the fire off before it ran out of paraffin!
 The smell was terrible and seemed to hang around for days.
-Also, the wicks had to be trimmed often which was a bind
+Also, the wicks had to be trimmed often, which was a bind

 In order to fill the paraffin heaters it would usually fall to me, as the eldest daughter, to go to the nearest place where paraffin was sold.
 Luckily ours was an ironmongers about a five minute walk away.
 I would set out with two light-weight empty two gallon cans which were pink plastic (we used pink paraffin!) and struggle home again with two exceedingly heavy cans.
 The heaters had to be filled through a hole in the top of the reservoir using a large pink funnel.
 If a drop was spilled on the hearth, woe betide you!
-As soon as the match was applied to the wick the fumes of the paraffin would start to stink.
+As soon as the match was applied to the wick the fumes of the spilt paraffin would start to stink.
 All you could do was wash that dribble before you lit the wick and hope you got it all!
-[I don’t have any photos of paraffin heaters but look for them on Google images]
+[I don’t have any photos or paraffin heaters but look for them on Google images]

 Not only did most houses not have central heating and constant hot water, many still had no indoor toilet nor even a proper bathroom!
-I told you about the house Patty bought in West Malling earlier and how the bath was in the kitchen under a worktop lid on hinges and the toilet was across the garden in a sort of shed, in an earlier post.
+I told you about the house Patty bought in West Malling earlier and how the bath was in the kitchen under a worktop lid on hinges and the toilet was across the garden in a sort of shed in an earlier post.
 Even in the 90’s I knew of a house which had its toilet and bath in an outhouse.
 By the 90’s this was unusual but in the late 50’s and through the 60’s there were still many houses without indoor ‘facilities’!
 I suppose it’s because lots of people were living in houses that were built before indoor plumbing was even thought of but also because there were no sewers nearby.